 The David Lynch Foundation

-The David Lynch Foundation is a non-profit organization founded by the film director David Lynch.
-The Foundation teaches Transcendental Meditation to "at-risk populations" in schools, correctional facilities, homeless shelters, and to those dealing with post-traumatic stress disorder.
+The David Lynch Foundation is a non-profit organization founded by film director David Lynch.
+The Foundation teaches Transcendental Meditation to at-risk populations in schools, correctional facilities, homeless shelters, and to those dealing with post-traumatic stress disorder.
 The relationship between the David Lynch Foundation and the Maharishi Foundation is unclear.

 TM enjoys a host of celebrity endorsements.
 Prominent meditators include Russell Brand, Jerry Seinfeld, Oprah Winfrey, Ellen Degeneres, Jennifer Aniston, Jeff Bridges, the Beatles, Sheryl Crow, Cameron Diaz, Clint Eastwood, Heather Graham, Hugh Jackman, and Moby among others.